Can Cui

 Professional Activities

-Dr. Cui is a member of American Bar Association, New York State Bar Association, California Lawyers Association, Bar Association of San Francisco, San Francisco Bay Area Intellectual Property Inn of Court, Asian Pacific American Bar Association Silicon Valley, and The BayHelix Group, and a lifetime member of the Chinese Bioscience Association.
+Dr. Cui is a member of American Bar Association, New York State Bar Association, Bar Association of San Francisco, San Francisco Intellectual Property Law Association, State Bar of Texas, and The BayHelix Group, and a lifetime member of the Chinese Bioscience Association.

-Dr. Cui is a frequent guest lecturer and panelist at top universities and law schools in the United States and in China on U.S. patent law, cross-border technology licensing, and IP protection in the life sciences industry.
-He also helps advance career goals of working professionals, postdocs and graduate students in the biotech/pharma industry by serving as a mentor in the Career Advisory Network program of Chinese-American Bio/Pharmaceutical Society.
+Dr. Cui is a frequent guest lecturer and panelist at top universities and law schools in the United States and in China on IP protection and technology transactions in the life sciences industry.
+He also serves as a mentor in the Career Advisory Network program of Chinese-American Bio/Pharmaceutical Society and an advisor to startup companies on H7 BioCapital’s global venture platform.

 Professional Experience